MitchellTesla/Python-3.9.1/README.md

 manual assumes familiarity with this material.
 Let the show begin!

-1.1 Notes on availability
-• An “Availability: Unix” note means that this function is commonly found on Unix systems.
-It does not make any claims about its existence on a specific operating system.
-• If not separately noted, all functions that claim “Availability: Unix” are supported on Mac OS X, which builds on a Unix core.

 The Python Library Reference, Release 3.9.1  Feb.
 13, 2021 (J.Mitchell)